eForms Logo

 Dear [RECIPIENT’S NAME],

-If you do not cease the aforementioned Activity a lawsuit will be commenced against you.
+If you do not cease activities, a lawsuit will be commenced against you!

-If the Activity continues we will immediately seek a temporary restraining order in the District Court against you and any accomplices in this matter.
+If the activity described continues, we will immediately seek a temporary restraining order in the district court against you and any accomplices in this matter.
 We will also seek monetary damages to be proved at trial.
-Hopefully this recourse is not necessary, we have our own interests to protect and will vigorously do so.
+Hopefully, this recourse is not necessary.
+We have our interests to protect and intend to do so at all costs.

 Sincerely,